aoenth/liquid-aws-s3-driver/README.md

 # LiquidAWSS3Driver

-AWS S3 driver implementation for the [LiquidKit](https://github.com/BinaryBirds/liquid-kit) file storage solution, based on the [Soto for AWS](https://github.com/soto-project/soto) project.
+AWS S3 driver implementation for the [LiquidKit](https://github.com/aoenth/liquid-kit) file storage solution, based on the [AWS Swift SDK](https://aws.amazon.com/sdk-for-swift/) project.

-LiquidKit and the AWS S3 driver is also compatible with Vapor 4 through the [Liquid](https://github.com/BinaryBirds/liquid) repository, that contains Vapor specific extensions.
+LiquidKit and the AWS S3 driver is also compatible with Vapor 4 through the [Liquid](https://github.com/aoenth/liquid) repository, that contains Vapor specific extensions.

 ## Key resolution for S3 objects